Horizon Europe Pump Priming Collaboration between UK and EU Partners 2025: scheme guidance notes

 - The alignment of the application with the proposed targeted Call and Topic explaining how the application would address the scope and expected outcome specified in the Call and Topic text;

-- An overview of the research proposed in the pump priming application with an outline of activities and potential partners and how together they will meet the requirements of the Call and Topic that is being targeted in Pillar 2;
+- An overview of the research proposed in the pump priming application with an outline of activities, including the role and expertise of both the UK and non-UK potential partners and how together they will meet the requirements of the Call and Topic that is being targeted in Pillar 2;

 - An outline on how this pump priming funding would add value in enabling and improving the development of the proposal;